 The Zanda Basin is a late-Cenozoic sedimentary basin located just north of the high Himalayan ridge crest in the west-central part of the orogen (32° N, 82° E).
 The Sutlej River has incised through to the basement, exposing the entire basin fill in a spectacular series of canyons and cliffs.
 The horse skeleton was discovered in the eastern bank of the main wash of Daba Canyon west of the Zanda county seat and south of the Sutlej River.

 Because both morphology and attachment impressions on fossilized bones can reflect muscular and ligamentous situations, they can provide evidence for the type of locomotion that extinct animals used when they lived.
-The of the Zanda horse preserved all limb bones, pelvis, and partial vertebrae, which provide an opportunity to reconstruct its locomotive function.
+The skeleton of the Zanda horse preserved all limb bones, pelvis, and partial vertebrae, which provide an opportunity to reconstruct its locomotive function.

 http://phys.org/news/2012-04-three-toed-horses-reveal-secret-tibetan.html